The Perfect Team

 Knows how a building goes together-

-Truly understanding the practical implications of what an architect draws is the only way ideas get from the sketch pad to real world.
+Truly understanding the practical implications and real-world implementation of what an architect draws is the only way ideas get from the sketch pad to real world.

 Manages expectations and prevents surprises-

 The architect has many tools available to convey what the design will look like, how the materials and fixtures will fit, and how the new spaces will feel once they're finished.
 A client should feel confident in what they're going to get before a single nail gets pounded.